 INDUSTRY-SPECIFIC GLOBAL VALUE CHAIN ANALYSES

-In the past year the CIIP team completed the first of a series of Industry-Specific Global value Chain (GVC) Analyses.
-The first piece of work, focused on the automotive sectors in Colombia, Mexico, Serbia, Macedonia, Vietnam and Thailand, (to be released by the end of year 2015), allowed the team to demonstrate that different types of capital-, energy-, knowledge-intensive activities need to be present or nurtured in order to successfully link countries to value chains at the local, regional and global level.
-In doing so, the project has supported the preparation and is now supporting the implementation of a WB supplier development project in Macedonia as well as an IFC Automotive Backward Linkages project in Macedonia.
+The CIIP has completed a series of industry-specific global value chain analyses.
+The first piece of work, focused on the automotive sectors in Colombia, Mexico, Serbia, Macedonia, Vietnam and Thailand, allowed the team to demonstrate that different types of capital-, energy-, and knowledge-intensive activities need to be present or nurtured in order to successfully link countries to value chains at the local, regional and global level.
+In doing so, the project has supported the preparation and is now supporting the implementation of a World Bank supplier development project in Macedonia, as well as an IFC Automotive Backward Linkages project in Macedonia.
 The project is also helping to put the GVC agenda among the private sector development priorities of the Serbian government.
-One component of a $100 million WBG project on Competitiveness and Jobs in Serbia will focus on value chains.
-The approach that was adapted as part of the project was included in technical assessment for the Rwandan government that aimed to support the design of a vendor supplier program for SMEs in specific sectors - mining and horticulture.
+One component of a $100 million World Bank project on Competitiveness and Jobs in Serbia will focus on value chains.
+The approach that was adapted as part of the project was included in a technical assessment for the Rwandan government that aimed to support the design of a vendor supplier program for SMEs in specific sectors - mining and horticulture.
 The approach has also influenced the design of a $40 million lending project in Kazakhstan (SME Competitiveness Project) and a $20 million in Burundi (City Competitiveness for Job Creation) although the latter is on hold.
-Going forward, the CIIP team, jointly with colleagues from the IFC, aims to produce a number of such analyses in Agribusiness (focused on Dairy) and Light Manufacturing (focused on Textiles).
+The CIIP team, jointly with colleagues from the IFC, have also produced GVC analyses in Agribusiness (focused on Dairy) and Light Manufacturing (focused on Textiles).
 The ultimate goal is to enhance the relevance and quality of public and private investments in these priority industries with a view to enhancing productivity and competitiveness, responding directly to demand from client countries.